rct/rct.github.io/README.md

 This is the source repo.
 To view the pages goto: [https://rct.github.io/](https://rct.github.io/)

-The top level page is in [index.md](index.hmd).
-You are currently viewing [README.md](README.md), which has info about the repo, rather than stuff to show on github.io.
+The top level page is in [index.md](index.md).

+You are currently viewing [README.md](README.md), which has info about the repo itself, rather than stuff to show on github.io.

 To Do
 * Theme/templates?